oazabir/HackerSpray/README.md

  - Most firewalls have basic scripting language to configure rules.
 Some do support javascript like language, but check the CPU cost of that and the price tag.
 With HackerSpray, you get .net code, so the sky is the limit.
  - Firewalls have limited storage for logs and shipping logs from firewall to analysis engines puts stress on the firewall, especially when you are under attack.
 Many a times we experience Firewall CPU exhaustion when it is blocking DOS, while it is writing all those attacks in a log and also shipping the logs to our analysis servers.

-With that being said, you should use Firewall for certain cases and Hacker Spray for different cases.
+With that being said, you should use Firewall for certain cases and HackerSpray for different cases.
 You should use Firewall to limit maximum number of connections per IP, maximum number of connections opened to a webserver, rate limit, blacklisted IP and URLs.
 More than that, go for HackerSpray.
 It is better to perform CPU intensive operations at webserver level, because you have plenty of them.
 Usually you have only one active firewall and thus best not to put CPU intensive operation on them.

 # Getting Started

 ### .NET 4

-Get the Hacker Spray library and HTTP Module to defend your website using:
+Get the HackerSpray library and HTTP Module to defend your website using:

     Install-Package HackerSpray